National Scholarships and Fellowships

 Scholarship Applications for Fall

 The first due dates that come up in the fall, which students should really think about over the summer or even during the prior spring, are primarily for students who’ll graduate later that year.
-If you might be a candidate for a student Fulbright or a Rhodes, Gates-Cambridge, Marshall, or Mitchell scholarship, this applies to you.
+If you might be a candidate for a student Fulbright or a Schwarzman, Rhodes, Gates-Cambridge, Marshall, or Mitchell scholarship, this applies to you.
 Each program will have a campus due-date which comes prior to the national deadline, so don’t plan to work on these at the last minute.
 Recent UND winners of Fulbright awards have been able to spend time in Korea and Jordan as a result of program funding, but Fulbrights can be used in a broad range of countries.
+The Schwarzman funds graduate study in China and the other four fund graduate study in the UK.

 The K. Patricia Cross award, available to graduate students aiming at careers in higher education, will also have an early fall due date.